How Pricing Shapes Brand Perception and Signals Value

 Price as a Signal of Quality

-Take the Ritz-Carlton, for example.
-Its premium prices make the hotels appear desirable and exclusive.
-However, Ritz-Carlton’s strategy only works because it is underpinned by a strong brand identity, outstanding quality, and a seamless customer experience—from the curated ambience to their legendary service.
+One example of such a brand is the Ritz-Carlton hotel chain, which appears desirable and exclusive—also thanks to its premium prices.
+However, this strategy only works because the price is underpinned by a strong brand identity, outstanding quality and a seamless customer experience—from its classy ambience to the high-quality service.

-On the other hand, budget-friendly brands such as IKEA and Aldi use lower prices to signal accessibility, appealing to a mass audience.
+On the other hand, more affordable brands such as IKEA and Aldi signal accessibility through lower prices and therefore appeal to a wider audience.

 Discounts Impair Brand Perception

-While low prices work for Aldi and IKEA, pricing too low can also backfire—especially with excessive discounts.
-Although discounts can increase sales in the short term, they can damage brand equity in the long term.
+Low prices work for Aldi and IKEA but can also backfire—especially with excessive discounts.
+While discounts can increase sales in the short term, they can damage brand equity in the long term.

-A study by the Harvard Business Review confirms this and found that frequent discounts can reduce brand value by up to 33%.
+A study by the Harvard Business Review confirms this and comes to the conclusion that frequent discounts can reduce brand value by up to 33%.

 Brands that rely heavily on discounts risk becoming commoditised— thus losing their uniqueness and credibility in the long term.

 Luxury brands know this.
-They maintain their premium positioning by increasing prices rather than reducing them.
+They maintain their premium positioning not by lowering prices, but by raising them.

 Price as a Reflection of Brand Positioning

-However, quality is not the only way to create added value.
-Beyond quality, you can justify higher prices by strategically positioning your brand—not necessarily as the best, but simply different.
+Quality is an important factor, but not the only one, in creating added value.
+Beyond quality, higher prices can be justified by strategic positioning of the brand—not necessarily as the best, but simply as a different option.

-Here are some examples of different brand positioning strategies:
+Here are some examples of how brands can differentiate themselves:

-• Innovative products, like Dyson’s vacuum cleaners with their superior technology and performance.
+• Innovative products (e.g. Dyson vacuum cleaners with their superior technology)

-• Strong brand values, like Patagonia’s unwavering commitment to sustainability.
+• Strong brand values (e.g. Patagonia’s strong commitment to sustainability)

 For more ideas, check out my article “18 Brand Positioning Examples to Inspire Your Brand Strategy.